The Fantastic Four: First Steps: Future

 A sequel to First Steps was reported to be in development in June 2025.
 In August, Sneider reported that Shakman was expected to return to direct the sequel, which Marvel Studios believed would perform better financially than First Steps once the Fantastic Four had been seen in Doomsday and Secret Wars.
+However, Shakman was revealed in May 2026 to be directing a new Planet of the Apes film and Sneider believed that he was no longer attached to the First Steps sequel as a result.